Results on the algebraic matroid of the determinantal variety: Introduction

-For $1<r<\min\{m,n\}-1$ it is known that the $(r+1)$-minors are not a universal Gr{\"o}bner basis for $I_{r+1}(Z)$.
-Instead, they are a Gr{{\"o}}bner basis under any so-called diagonal or anti-diagonal term order, e.g., see Theorem 5.4 in \cite{bruns2003grobner} and also \cite{sturmfels1990grobner}.
-As noted by Kalkbrener $\&$ Sturmfels \cite{kalkbrener1995initial}, this yields a class of base sets for any $r$: with the partial order $(i,j) \le (i',j')$ if $i \le i'$ and $j \le j'$, an $\Omega$ is a base set if it does not contain an antichain of cardinality $r+1$, that is if $\Omega$ contains at most $r$ incomparable elements.
+For $1<r\le m-2$ it is known that the $(r+1)$-minors are not a universal Gr{\"o}bner basis for $I_{r+1}(Z)$.
+Instead, they are a Gr{{\"o}}bner basis under any so-called diagonal or anti-diagonal term order, e.g., see \cite{bruns2022determinants} for a detailed treatment and also \cite{narasimhan1986irreducibility} and \cite{sturmfels1990grobner}.
+As noted by Kalkbrener $\&$ Sturmfels \cite{kalkbrener1995initial}, this yields a family of base sets for any $r$: with the partial order $(i,j) \le (i',j')$ if $i \le i'$ and $j \le j'$, an $\Omega$ is a base set if it does not contain an antichain of cardinality $r+1$, that is if $\Omega$ contains at most $r$ incomparable elements.
 Already though for $r=1$, it is easy to find examples of base sets that do not satisfy this condition.
-Thus, this family of base sets does not characterize the entire algebraic matroid.
+Thus, this family does not characterize the entire algebraic matroid.
 Instead, Kalkbrener $\&$ Sturmfels proved the remarkable fact that one obtains the entire matroid of $\M(r, m \times n)$ as the union of the independence complexes of the initial ideals of $I_{r+1}(Z)$ corresponding to all lexicographic orders.
 On the other hand, getting a handle on the initial ideal usually requires a handle on the corresponding Gr{\"o}bner basis, and so this route appears to be equally difficult as determining $k[Z_\Omega] \cap I_{r+1}(Z)$ via elimination for all $\Omega$'s.

 For $r=2$, D.I.
 Bernstein took a different route.
 He used the tropicalization of the Grassmannian $\Gr(2,m)$ given by Speyer \& Sturmfels \cite{speyer2004tropical} together with a connection with the completion of tree metrics.
 He then characterized the bases as those $\Omega$'s of size $2(m+n-2)$, for which $G_\Omega$ admits an acyclic orientation with no alternating trails; see \cite{bernstein2017completion} for further details.
-The tropicalization of the Grassmannian though becomes too complicated for $r \ge 3$ and this technique appears to be difficult to apply for higher rank values.
+However, the tropicalization of the Grassmannian becomes too complicated for $r \ge 3$, and so this approach appears to be difficult to apply for higher rank values.